v0.11.0 · AGPL-3.0 · Node.js >= 24

 1 Initialize (one command, mix any storage)

-# 2 data shards + 1 parity = 3 providers (mix local disks and FTP/FTPS)
+# 2 data + 1 parity = 3 providers (mix local disks and FTP/FTPS)

 bfs init mybackup --ci --data-shards 2 --parity-shards 1 \